soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - An equal sign (=)
 - 0-2 whitespace characters
 - Any combination of between 1-200 ????? characters
-- The string "cloudapp.azure.com", "cloudapp.azure.net", or "database.windows.net"
+- The string "cloudapp.azure.<!--no-hyperlink-->com", "cloudapp.azure.<!--no-hyperlink-->net", or "database.windows.<!--no-hyperlink-->net"
 - Any combination of between 1-300 ????? characters
 - The string "Password", "password", or "pwd"
 - 0-2 whitespace characters